-Tests of detection equipment and emergency lighting are carried out most weeks on a Wednesday, Thursday and Friday.
+Testing of fire detection equipment and emergency lighting are carried out most weeks on a Wednesday, Thursday and Friday.
 Cleaning shower heads and testing water temperatures, as part of the University's anti Legionella work, is carried out on a regular basis.

-You will be notified by email at least 24 hours before any planned maintenance work takes place.
+You will be notified by post at least 24 hours before any planned maintenance work takes place.

-Some repair work identified by staff will be carried out to rooms and flats during the year
+Some repair work identified by staff will be carried out to rooms and flats during the year.